penguinLiang/ZeldaTeamMirror/readme.md

 In addition, every Sprint will have it's own subfolder in the CodeReview folder.

 __Further__ the team has agreed that all members of the team should attempt to look at the PR, and one member will be assigned the in depth code review.
 As a member is looking at the PR, they are able to comment on specific lines of code for clarification, changes, or suggestions.
 These comments are kept in the PR, and typically short enough that they are not included in the Major Code Review file for that PR unless a change was made.

+## Code Analysis

+Code Analysis results before and after fixes for each sprint can be found under the Code Analysis folder.

 ----
 # General Information